 - (a) The Lottery's master contracts with its video lottery facilities contain revenue protection provisions in the event that existing video lottery facilities incur revenue losses caused by new gaming ventures within the State. - (b) The Lottery's gaming operations currently compete with casinos in nearby Connecticut and Massachusetts.
 In addition, both neighboring States have already approved or are considering additional casino expansion likely to increase gaming competition in New England.
-The Lottery and the State continually monitor the risk to gaming operations resulting from competition in nearby states.
-In 2016, having passed statewide and local referenda, authorizing a new gaming facility located in Tiverton, RI, owned by Twin River Tiverton will offer state-operated casino gaming which is currently under construction and is expected to commence operations in the fall of 2018.

-(13) Contingencies - (Continued)

-The Narragansett Indian Tribe filed a complaint against the State of Rhode Island in the Rhode Island Superior Court on or about September 28, 2011, challenging, inter alia, the constitutionality of the Rhode Island Casino Gaming Act ("Act") on the grounds that it would not be "state-operated" and the Act "delegates unconstitutional authority to a private corporation".
+The Lottery and the State continually monitor the risk to gaming operations resulting from competition in nearby states. - (c) The Narragansett Indian Tribe filed a complaint against the State of Rhode Island in the Rhode Island Superior Court on or about September 28, 2011, challenging, inter alia, the constitutionality of the Rhode Island Casino Gaming Act ("Act") on the grounds that it would not be "state-operated" and the Act "delegates unconstitutional authority to a private corporation".
 On or about June 29, 2012, the Rhode Island Superior Court found that the Narragansett Indian Tribe had not sustained their burden of proof beyond a reasonable doubt that the Act is facially unconstitutional.
 The Narragansett Indian Tribe filed a notice of appeal of that decision with the Rhode Island Supreme Court.
 On or about March 4, 2015, the Rhode Island Supreme Court issued a decision upholding the Superior Court's decision.
-The remaining issues in the case relating to whether the State "operates" Twin River and Newport Grand facilities remain pending in the Superior Court.

-(c) In the event of default on an insurance annuity contract for a Rhode Island winner of the Lucky for Life® jackpot prize award, the Lottery may be contingently liable for any remaining prize amounts due the winner.
+The remaining issues in the case relating to whether the State "operates" Twin River and Newport Grand facilities remain pending in the Superior Court. - (d) In the event of default on an insurance annuity contract for a Rhode Island winner of the Lucky for Life® jackpot prize award, the Lottery may be contingently liable for any remaining prize amounts due the winner.